Novel Methodology Publication Gallery

 In 2009, we reported the first generation and trapping of enantiopure bromonium ions,10 developed a model system for asymmetric bromonium ion-induced polyene cyclisations11 and reported an enantiospecific polyene cyclisation initiated by an enantiomerically pure bromonium ion.12 In related chemistry, we also clarified the stereochemical course of nucleophilic substitution of arylsulphonate based nucleophile assisted leaving groups,13 and verified the stereospecific dyotropic racemisation of enantiopure D and L 1,2-dibromides.14

 In 2018, in collaboration with Professor Paul Lickiss, we reported the use of tetramethylorthosilicate (TMOS) as a reagent for the direct amidation of carboxylic acids.15 This paper was one of the top five 'most read' in Organic Letters for 2018 according to ACS axial, and also featured in a virtual issue (Organic Letters Global Enterprise, Erick M. Carreira (Editor-in-Chief), Org.
 Lett., 2019, 21, 2967–2967) as the most downloaded article from the UK in 2018.
-In 2021, we published a review on the use of stoichiometric silicon reagents for direct amidation,16 and further development of direct amidations is a continuing theme in our laboratories.
+In 2021, we published a review on the use of stoichiometric silicon reagents for direct amidation,16 and in 2022 we reported on the use of methyltrimethoxysilane (MTM) as as safer (and, in fact, cheaper) alternative to TMOS for direct amidations.17 Further development of direct amidations is a continuing theme in our laboratories.

-In 2020 we reported the first methodolgy for the iterative construction of terpenoids using terpene building blocks with ruthenium benzylidene catalysed relay cross metathesis ('ReXM') reactions as the key step in the iterations.17
+In 2020 we reported the first methodolgy for the iterative construction of terpenoids using terpene building blocks with ruthenium benzylidene catalysed relay cross metathesis ('ReXM') reactions as the key step in the iterations.18